ayushxx7/coc-prettier/Readme.md

 to setup the languages which you want to format on save.

-**Note:** prettier extension have lower priority, if the document have other registered document format provider, prettier would not work.
+**Note:** prettier extension has lower priority, if the document have other registered document format provider, prettier would not work.

-To check the format is done by prettier, check out the output message after format, which should contains `Formatted by prettier`.
+To check whether the formatting is done by prettier, check out the output message after format, which should contain `Formatted by prettier`.

 To make prettier do the format, use command `:CocCommand prettier.formatFile`